 }

 Currently, the `ImageManager` class has multiple unrelated responsibilities, such as uploading, resizing, retrieving, and adding an alpha channel to images.
-This makes it difficult to test each function individually and modify or replace them.
+This design violates the Single Responsibility Principle and leads to tight coupling and poor modularity.

 class ImageUploader {